publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch2/m__us_usc_t23_s202.md

 >         “(1)  __In general__  __.—__

->         There is authorized to be appropriated $30,000,000 out of the general fund of the Treasury to carry out the program for each of fiscal years 2013 through 2015 and $4,180,328 out of the general fund of the Treasury to carry out the program for the period beginning on October 1, 2015, and ending on November 20, 2015.
+>         There is authorized to be appropriated $30,000,000 out of the general fund of the Treasury to carry out the program for each of fiscal years 2013 through 2015 and $5,327,869 out of the general fund of the Treasury to carry out the program for the period beginning on October 1, 2015, and ending on December 4, 2015.

 >         “(2)  __Administration__  __.—__